Review by Karl Verhoven

 The book’s closer is the first Avengers tale extended over three issues, and features the pencilling of Barry Windsor-Smith, then just starting his career and very much in thrall to Jack Kirby.
 He delivers a creditable impersonation, but for every startling image there are several awkwardly designed pages and oddly posed figures.
 It accompanies a verbose and sometimes painfully self-analytical script featuring a rapid return for Ultron with an unconvincing and overwrought ending.
 The final chapter of Sal Buscema imitating Smith imitating Kirby is a few layers of homage too far.

 While far from the finest Avengers collection, there’s still much to admire, just not at that hefty cover price.
-These were Thomas’ final faltering moments on the title, and Avengers Masterworks 8-10 are his golden era.
-This content is also available in black and white on pulp paper in Essential Avengers 3.
+These were Thomas’ final faltering moments on the title, and Avengers Masterworks 8–10 are his golden era.
+This content is also available in black and white on pulp paper in Essential Avengers 3, or with much of volume 8 in the colour Epic Collection Behold… The Vision.